10 (and a half) Essential Rules For Branding Small Businesses

 If a potential customer doesn’t understand what value you can provide to them in 10 seconds, then you need to take time to clean up and simplify.
 If things get wordy, then it will appear as though you’re either unsure of what you offer or you’re lying through your toothy smile.
 The words flow easier when they’re coming from a place of authenticity.

 This is your digital storefront (and for e-commerce, your only storefront).
 It’s how your audience dives deeper into your brand.
 This is your home, welcome them in.

 Bonus Bill – (Bareknuckle’s favorite Bill of Brands)

 Happy Independence Day From Bareknuckle!
-Now get out there and wave that entrepreneurial flag (or the American flag, whatever).
+Now get out there, follow these rules for branding, and wave that entrepreneurial flag (or the American flag, whatever).